gansm/finalcut/README.md

 # Library for creating terminal applications with text-based widgets

-FINAL CUT is a C++ class library and widget toolkit that enables developers to create [text-based user interface](https://en.wikipedia.org/wiki/Text-based_user_interface).
-It offers full [mouse](doc/mouse-control.md#title-bar-actions-on-mouse-clicks) support, [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding, support for [full-width characters](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms), and the capability to display [combined unicode characters](https://en.wikipedia.org/wiki/Combining_character).
-The library helps the programmer to create an application for the text console.
-It allows it to handle multiple text windows on the screen.
+FINAL CUT is a C++ class library and widget toolkit that enables developers to create [text-based user interfaces](https://en.wikipedia.org/wiki/Text-based_user_interface).
+FINAL CUT is a standalone library that interacts directly with the terminal without relying on external libraries such as [ncurses](https://invisible-island.net/ncurses/ncurses.html) or [termbox](https://code.google.com/archive/p/termbox/).

+FINAL CUT provides full [mouse](doc/mouse-control.md#title-bar-actions-on-mouse-clicks) support, [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding, [full-width character](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms) support, and the ability to display [combined Unicode characters](https://en.wikipedia.org/wiki/Combining_character).
+The library helps the programmer to create a text console application.
+It allows handling multiple text windows on the screen.

-The design of FINAL CUT's C++ class structure was inspired by the Qt framework.
-It offers a variety of general controls, including dialog boxes, push buttons, checkboxes, radio buttons, input lines, list boxes, and status bars.
+The design of the C++ class structure of FINAL CUT was inspired by the Qt framework.
+It provides a variety of common controls, including dialog boxes, push buttons, check boxes, radio buttons, input lines, list boxes, and status bars.
+With FINAL CUT, developers can create text-based user interfaces that are both functional and visually appealing.

 ## Building and code analysis